 Oxalic Acid is a good cleaner for rust stains on your vinyl flooring.
 You can usually find it in paint stores labelled as wood bleach.
 Lay a rag soaked with oxalic acid over the stain for a few minutes to remove it.
 Repeat as necessary and thoroughly rinse the floor when finished to remove the stain.

 Remember to test the floor in an inconspicuous area before you use any strong chemical on your vinyl floor.
 Test the rags you are using too.
 Some of the strong chemicals may bleed dye out of the rags.
 It is always best to use a plain white rag without any dye to clean stains from your vinyl floor.

 It is important to avoid certain materials and substances when cleaning a vinyl floor.
 Scouring powder and brillo pads should both be avoided as these can cause scratches.
 Another point to be aware of with vinyl floor, is that it should not be scrubbed for at least five days after it has been laid down, in order to allow proper curing.

 The best way to deal with all spillages is to move swiftly and clean them with a wet mop before they can stain the vinyl floor.

-It requires regularly dusting, as if dust begins to build up it can cause unwanted scratches to the vinyl flooring surface.
-It’s easy to get rid of dust by using a mop or brush to sweep it away, but there are steps that can be taken to stop the dust getting in to begin with.
-Having a floor mat by the door to wipe your shoes on as you come in, can stop grit and sand - the most abrasive sort of dust - being walked into the room.
+If dust is allowed to build up it can cause scratches to the vinyl flooring surface.
+ItÕs easy to get rid of dust by using a mop or brush to sweep it away, but there are steps that can be taken to stop the dust getting in to begin with.
+A floor mat by the door to wipe shoes on can stop grit and sand - the most abrasive sort of dust - being walked into the room.

 One of the great things about vinyl flooring is that when there is no problem with using plenty of water to keep it clean.
-Materials such as wood will be limited by how much they can soak up due to common issues of swelling and expansion, but the same is not true of vinyl floors thanks to their water-resistant surface.
+Materials such as wood, cork or bamboo will be limited by how much they can soak up because of the problems such as swelling and expansion, but the same is not true of vinyl floors thanks to their water resistant surface.